Jack Laskin

 Laskin's appearances in US and Canadian venues.
 (Laskin was known for his sojourning ways

 during his wrestling career.)
-Kenyon also alludes to Laskin's book,
+Kenyon also alludes to Laskin's book, One of the Boys, to The

 House of Deception web site, and to the annual Cauliflower Alley Club (CAC) reunion in Las